APenderGH/ctf_write-ups/misc/deluqs-qutwh-pwn-challenge/README.md

 ![image](https://user-images.githubusercontent.com/104875856/185719252-4af49605-8c4a-4f13-8855-8ecb98c5a8ac.png)

 Okay, it's about to get a bit technical.
 This output shows that values on the stack are being overwritten by our input.
-If you're not familiar with the stack at all there's plenty of resources explain how the stack works, for now I'll just be explaining how we can abuse this overflow.
+If you're not familiar with the stack at all there's plenty of resources that explain how the stack works, for now I'll just be explaining how we can abuse this overflow.

-Now, this explain why we get our segfault, we're overwriting the value in the EIP register.
-The EIP register is supposed to point to the next instruction we want to execute, instead its pointing to `0x41414141` (`0x41` == 'A').
+Anyway, this explains why we get our segfault, we're overwriting the value in the EIP register.
+The EIP register is supposed to point to the next instruction we want to execute, instead its pointing to `0x41414141` (`0x41` == 'A') so it jumps to `0x41414141` and finds random stuff, then it crashes.
 But this is good, this means we can control where our program goes if we put a valid address in EIP.

 We wanna get to the `system()` call inside the `win()` function, so lets find the address for that instruction.
 We can do this in `gdb` by disassembling the `win()` function, showing all the addresses and offsets for the assembly instructions.